philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The secret of success is to do the common thing uncommonly well." — John D. Rockefeller Jr.
+> "The future belongs to those who believe in the beauty of their dreams." — Eleanor Roosevelt
-*Updated on 2025-12-30*
+*Updated on 2025-12-31*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).